-As past attempts have repeatedly fallen short of making digitalisation a truly inclusive endeavour, politicians, inter-Initially focusing on (physical) access provision, key documents national donors as well as the private sector continue to increase as well as interviews among high-ranking pro-poor digitalisation their efforts and fund a myriad of new initiatives designed to experts document a change in problem understanding and close the 'digital divide' and make digitalisation work for propolicy respectively throughout world-leading organisations in poor development.
-Similar to BMZ and GIZ, this report shows the field.
-Yet, the adoption of more comprehensive approaches that digitalisation now is a strategic priority for almost all other including, for example, digital skill trainings and policy advisory on data protection is a fairly recent phenomenon.
-The pro-poor leading organisations in the field of international development and humanitarian assistance.
-Taking a closer look at DEZA, digitalisation framework and its respective canvas as introduced DfID, USAID, WFP as well as the World Wide Web Founas part of this report embrace and further refine such a holistic apdation, it finds that government-led institutions have generally proach.
-The framework identifies three equally valid dimensions of pro-poor digitalisation, comprising five sub-dimensions each. adopted a rather broad approach tackling different dimensions (production, access and use as well as impact) of digitalisation simultaneously.
-At the same time, international and non-govern-First, 'Creation' addresses the question how a digital solution mental institutions tend to stay true to their original mission, is produced and delivered and shines a light on the underlying setting a much more narrowly defined focus in accordance with market structure, capacity building, data ownership and security their respective organisational purpose. as well as the solution providers' accountability.
+As past attempts have repeatedly fallen short of making digitalisation a truly inclusive endeavour, politicians, international donors as well as the private sector continue to increase their efforts and fund a myriad of new initiatives designed to close the 'digital divide' and make digitalisation work for propoor development.
+Similar to BMZ and GIZ, this report shows that digitalisation now is a strategic priority for almost all other leading organisations in the field of international development and humanitarian assistance.
+Taking a closer look at DEZA, DfID, USAID, WFP as well as the World Wide Web Foundation, it finds that government-led institutions have generally adopted a rather broad approach tackling different dimensions (production, access and use as well as impact) of digitalisation simultaneously.
+At the same time, international and non-governmental institutions tend to stay true to their original mission, setting a much more narrowly defined focus in accordance with their respective organisational purpose.